josephtownshend/MVF_Tech_Test/README.md

 ### Thursday evening

-Managed to get the string interpolation working for the submitted username and the GitHub api endpoint - the can now console.log the inputted users favourite language.
+Managed to get the string interpolation working for the submitted username and the GitHub api endpoint - the can now console.log the inputted user's favourite language.

 ![screenshot of console.log after username has been entered](https://github.com/josephtownshend/MVF_Tech_Test/blob/master/images/Screenshot_2.jpg)